houssem-yahiaoui/generator-an2/README.md

 Using this command :

 ```
-$ yo an2:cmp hero
+$ yo an2:create hero
 ```

 Where :

 1 - an2 : is the name of the generator.

-2 - cmp : is yeoman way to launh the sub generator, and in our case it's called : `cmp` and the `:` is critical.
+2 - create : is yeoman way to launh the sub generator, and in our case it's called : `create` and the `:` is critical.

 ## Launching the Application :